 CAUTION!
-TO PREVENT INJURY: Wear heavy-duty work gloves when handling Saw Chain.
+Wear heavy-duty work gloves when handling Saw Chain.

-- BEFORE FIRST USE: Soak the Saw Chain overnight in bar and chain oil (sold separately). - Loosen and remove the Drive Cover Nuts, then remove the Drive Cover from the Saw.

-B. Place the Saw Chain over the Guide Bar.
+- 1. BEFORE FIRST USE: Soak the Saw Chain overnight in bar and chain oil (sold separately). - 2.
+WARNING!
+To prevent serious injury from accidental operation: Remove the Battery Pack from the Chainsaw. - 3.
+Loosen and remove the Drive Cover Nuts, then remove the Drive Cover from the Saw. - 4.
+Place the Saw Chain over the Guide Bar.
 The cutters of the Saw Chain must face away from the Chainsaw along the top edge of the Guide Bar.
-Fit the drive links into the groove around the Guide Bar.
+Fit the Drive Links into the groove around the Guide Bar.

-4. Place the slotted end of the Chain Guide Bar over the Guide Bar Bolts and insert the Chain Tension Pin into the lower hole in the Guide Bar.
+5. Place the slotted end of the Chain Guide Bar over the Guide Bar Bolts and insert the Chain Tension Pin into the lower hole in the Guide Bar.
+Refer to Figure B.